BigChoongus/Elementary-Quantum-Mechanics/docs/chapter2.md

 the magnetic field, we will get these two resulting groups split by their initial spin: surely, a useful thing to have.\
 \
-If this is the case, then we expect successive $y$-dimension magnetic fields to yield a clear result when applied to a group of electrons.
-The first $y$-dimension magnet separates the group of electrons into electrons with up spin and electrons with down spin.
+If this is the case, then we expect successive $`y`$-dimension magnetic fields to yield a clear result when applied to a group of electrons.
+The first $`y`$-dimension magnet separates the group of electrons into electrons with up spin and electrons with down spin.
 If we allow for enough distance to distinguish the two separate deflections of up and down, and place two new magnetic fields in the up deflection position resulting for up spin electrons and the down deflection position resulting for down spin electrons, then we therefore expect the second line of magnetic fields to perform its measurement function.
-Specifically, the second $y$-dimension magnetic field in the up-deflected position should measure all its electrons to have up spin, and the second $y$-dimension magnet in the down-deflection position should measure all its electrons to have down spin.
+Specifically, the second $`y`$-dimension magnetic field in the up-deflected position should measure all its electrons to have up spin, and the second $`y`$-dimension magnet in the down-deflection position should measure all its electrons to have down spin.
 This is of course because they have already been separated into two distinct groups and measuring the spin of all the electrons in those distinct will only